 Jamie’s coffee shop

-We have two entrepreneurs: Jamie and Alex.
-First, we will take a look at the finances for Java Station, Jamie’s new coffee shop.
-Jamie has put $120 of their money into the business (i.e., a financing activity).
+First, consider the finances for Java Station, Jamie’s new coffee shop.
+Jamie has put $120 of their own money into the business (financing activity).
 For the first day of business, Jamie uses that money to pay for coffee beans ($100) and cups ($10).
 They also lease the building for $10 per day.
-This cost a total of $120, all of which is paid in cash (i.e., an investing activity).
-By the end of day one, Java Station has sold out of coffee and has no cups left in stock.
-All customers have paid in cash and the total cash income is $200 (i.e., an operating activity).
+This costs a total of $120, which is paid in cash (investing activity).
+At the end of the first day, Java Station has sold out of coffee and has no cups left in stock.
+All customers have paid in cash, and the total cash income is $200 (operating activity).

 Jamie’s financial statements are fairly straight forward.
-Starting with the income statement (i.e., the statement of financial performance), Jamie generates positive net income, also called profits or earnings.
-Their revenue (i.e., sales) of $200 minus the expenses of $120 yields a net income of $80.
-The $120 expenses reflect the use of all the coffee and cups, as well as the rent for the first day of operation.
+Starting with the statement of financial performance (statement of income), Jamie has generated positive net income, also called profits or earnings.
+The revenue (sales) of $200 minus the expenses of $120 yields a net income of $80.
+The $120 expenses include the use of the coffee and cups as well as the rent for the first day.

-The next financial statement we will prepare is Jamie’s balance sheet.
-Initially, Jamie had started the business by investing a cash asset of $120, which must be recorded for the accounting equation to balance.
-By day’s end, Jamie has used up all of their resources (i.e., assets) and now has $200 in cash, meaning that the investment section of the balance sheet has increased by $80 (i.e., the net income).
-Notably, Jamie has yet to incur any liabilities, meaning that there are no adjustments to the financials to be made retroactively.
-Therefore, Jamie’s ownership equity increases by $80.
-We can now return to the accounting equation
+In terms of the balance sheet, Jamie started the business by investing a cash asset of $120, which must be recorded for the accounting equation to balance.
+By the end of the first day, Jamie has used up all the resources (assets) and now has $200 in cash, which means that the investment section of the balance sheet has increased by $80 (net income).
+Notably, Jamie has yet to incur any liabilities, which means that there are no retroactive adjustments to be made to the financials.
+Therefore, Jamie’s ownership equity has increased by $80.

+Recall the accounting equation:

-Assets = Liabilities + Shareholder Equity
+Assets = Liabilities + Shareholder equity

-In this instance, the equation is
+In this instance, the equation is as follows:

-200=0+200
+$200=$0+$200

-Jamie has yet to invest more funds into the business, meaning that the sole change in equity concerns the reinvested net income.
-Otherwise, we could have turned to the stockholders’ equity statement, which records any details concerning changes in ownership stakes.
-These can fluctuate over time due to contributions from new owners (i.e., share issuance) or the aforementioned reinvested net income (Dechow, et al., 2012).
+Jamie has yet to invest more funds into the business, and therefore the sole change in equity concerns the reinvested net income.
+If the situation had been otherwise, the statement of changes in equity would record the details of any changes in ownership stakes.
+These stakes can fluctuate over time because of contributions from new owners (share issuance) or reinvested net income (Dechow et al., 2011).

-Finally, we can look at Jamie’s cash flow statement.
-As established, their operating cash flows (i.e., the cups, coffee, and rent, all paid with cash) are $120, and the operating cash inflow is $200 from the cash sale.
-The difference is $80 positive cash flow, which explains the change in cash assets between the start and end of business.
+Finally, the SCF records that Jamie’s operating cash outflow (cups, coffee, and rent, all paid with cash) is $120, and that the operating cash inflow (from cash sales) is $200.
+The difference of $80 positive cash flow explains the change in cash assets between the start and the end of the first day of business.

 Alex’s coffee shop